EspeoBlockchain/gardener-server/docs/making-requests.rst

 Response formats
 ================

 Currently we support JSON, XML and HTML formats.
-In the future we plan to support only raw binary data.
+In the future we plan to support also raw binary data.

 JSON format
 ~~~~~~~~~~~